 Robert Hunt SPS

-He is primarily a portrait sculptor and has completed over 50 commissions in the last 20 years.
-Most of his work is ‘in the round’ but he also has a special interest in bas relief and has undertaken a number of commissions for the Royal Mint.
-In 2004 he received the Olin-Stones Award for best relief sculpture at the Society of Portrait Sculptors annual exhibition at The Gallery, Cork Street in London.
+Robert has been a professional sculptor for over 30 years.
+His main interest lies in figurative work, particularly human portraits, and he has completed over 70 commissions during his career.
+While much of his work is ‘in the round’ he has developed a special expertise in bas relief and has undertaken a number of commissions for the Royal Mint.
+It was his design for the new ‘Britannia’ that was chosen by the Mint in 2013 for its fine gold and silver collection, and his portrait of Her Majesty the Queen was one of the final three chosen for the Mint’s new national coinage in 2015.
+In 2004, 2013 and 2015 he received the Olin-Stones Award for best relief sculpture at the Society of Portrait Sculptors’ annual exhibition in London.

-In 2011 he completed a major public commission for Jesus College, Cambridge – an over-life size bust of Professor Jacob Bronowski, the famous mathematician, scientist and broadcaster, familiar to many for his television series ‘The Ascent of Man’ in the 1960s.
-Although the majority of his commissions are generated in the United Kingdom, his work is included in private collections in the United States, Australia, New Zealand, Spain, Ireland, Zimbabwe and South Africa.
+Although the majority of his commissions are generated in the United Kingdom, his work is included in private collections in the United States, Australia, New Zealand, Ireland, Zimbabwe and South Africa.

-He is a Council member, Honorary Secretary and trustee of The Society of Portrait Sculptors.
-He organises and is a regular exhibitor with the Society’s annual open exhibition in London and arranged a major exhibition of the Society’s work in Winchester Cathedral in 2010.
-Other memberships include the Armed Forces Arts Society and the Surrey Sculpture Society with which he has also exhibited.
+Robert is a Council member, Honorary Secretary and Trustee of The Society of Portrait Sculptors, an internationally acclaimed charity that works to advance the standards of figurative sculpture.
+He organises and is a regular exhibitor with the Society’s annual open exhibition in London which is considered an international flagship for portrait sculpture, attracting would-be exhibitors from all over the world.
+In 2010 he helped organise and curate a major exhibition of the Society’s work in Winchester Cathedral which received much praise from the many visitors who came to the City that summer.